Samleo8/112AnimalRacers/README.md

-# CMU 15-112 Term Project: Lego Racers
+# CMU 15-112 Term Project: Animal Racers

-Semi-recreation of my childhood favourite, Lego Racers, for my CMU 15-112 Term Project!
+Creation of a simple racing game for my CMU 15-112 Term Project
-Includes intelligent enemies, powerups and obstacles!

 ## Running and Installation
 First clone the git repository.